 Football Betting Strategy

 You could literally fill a book with all of the different strategies for betting on football and many people have dedicated their lives to the pursuit of scoring that net win in football betting.
 We can’t possibly cover it all here, but in this next section we’ll run you through the basic principles that you should bear in mind when betting.

 Knowledge & Stats

-There are two main secrets to betting on football for profit and they are related.
+There are two main secrets to betting on football and they are related.
 First of all, knowledge is power and the more you know about a match, team or player the better equipped you will be to decide which selection make a good bet.
 There is so much information out there these days that with a lot of research and study you can give yourself a real edge.

 And it’s not even information that’s hard to come across – plenty of bookies have licensing deals with stats companies for their own use, and give their customers access to it as well.
 Below you’ll find a screenshot of the stats on offer for an upcoming match between Liverpool and Spartak Moskva – this is just a small portion of what’s actually available from the site.

 Knowing the previous performance of both teams can help you spot weaknesses or strengths.
 Do both teams always score when they play each other?
 Have the home side not let a goal in for 10 matches?
 And so on.